 In addition to our cash flow hedging, in order to mitigate potential exchange rate risks on our commercial transactions, we purchase and enter into foreign exchange forward contracts and currency options to cover foreign currency exposure in payables or receivables at our affiliates, which we do not designate for hedge accounting.
 We may in the future purchase or sell similar types of instruments.
 See "Item 11.
 Quantitative and Qualitative Disclosures About Market Risk" in our Form 20-F. Furthermore, we may not predict on a timely basis the amount of future transactions in the volatile industry environment.
 No assurance may be given that our hedging activities will sufficiently protect us against fluctuations in the value of the U.S. dollar.
 Consequently, our results of operations have been and may continue to be impacted by fluctuations in exchange rates.
-The net effect of our consolidated foreign exchange exposure in payables and receivables at our affiliates resulted in a net loss of \$1 million recorded in "Other income and expenses, net" in our Consolidated Statement of Income for the first quarter of 2024.
+The net effect of our consolidated foreign exchange exposure in payables and receivables at our affiliates resulted in a net gain of \$8 million recorded in "Other income and expenses, net" in our Consolidated Statement of Income for the third quarter of 2024, while in the comparable quarter of 2023, we recorded a net gain of \$5 million.

 The assets and liabilities of subsidiaries whose functional currency is different from the U.S. dollar reporting currency are, for consolidation purposes, translated into U.S. dollars at the period-end exchange rate.
 Income and expenses, as well as cash flows, are translated at the average exchange rate for the period.
 These currency translation effects have been, and may be, significant from period to period since a large part of our assets and liabilities and activities are accounted for in Euros as they are located in jurisdictions where the Euro is the functional currency.
 Adjustments resulting from the currency translation are recorded directly in equity and are reported as "Accumulated other comprehensive income (loss)" in the Consolidated Statements of Equity.
-As of March 30, 2024, our outstanding indebtedness was denominated mainly in U.S. dollars and in Euros.
+As of September 28, 2024, our outstanding indebtedness was denominated mainly in U.S. dollars and in Euros.